gazaskygeeks/Coding-Foundations-course/CONTRIBUTING.md

-## Pull Requests
+# Pull Requests

 **Your checklist for pull requests**
-- [ ] Make sure you are requesting to pull a topic/fix branch (right side).
-Don't request your master!
+- [ ] Make sure you are requesting to push to a topic/fix branch.
+Don't push to the master!
-- [ ] Check the commit's or even all commits' message styles matches our requested structure.
+- [ ] Check the commit's or even all commits' messages styles match our requested structure.
-- [ ] Check any code additions in the content you add, make sure they following best practice and that they work.
+- [ ] Check any code additions in the content you add, make sure they follow best practice and that they actually work.

 **Description**
 * Please describe your pull request.